-- Academics: Students will be required to submit a transcript from each high school they have attended, beginning with 9th grade through 11th grade, as well as a transcript from any junior or four-year college where they have taken course(s), if applicable, through the end of their 11th grade year, unless grades from such course(s) are included on a high school transcript.
+- Academics: Students will be required to submit a transcript from each high school they have attended, beginning with 9th grade through 11th grade, as well as a transcript from any two-year or four-year college where they have taken course(s), if applicable, through the end of their 11th grade year, unless grades from such course(s) are included on a high school transcript.

 - Leadership: Evidence of leadership in and service to the school and the larger community

 - Special Talent and Non-academic Achievement: Extracurricular activities and special talents, including, but not limited to, athletics, the arts, speech, student government and employment

 - Character: Strength of character, including concern for others as shown by service to school, religious organization and/or community, commitment to a cause greater than oneself and overcoming obstacles

 - Readiness for a Demanding Four-Year College Education: Extent to which (a) the student’s contemplated major and/or career path require a four-year college education (and cannot be satisfied at a two-year college or a trade school or with only a high school diploma), (b) the student has thoughtfully assembled a list of colleges to which the student intends to apply in which the colleges represent a range of difficulty of admission for that particular student and that have reputable programs in the student’s field (s) of interest, and (c) the student has demonstrated the intellectual curiosity that will enable and motivate the student to make the best possible use of the academic resources at the college the student decides to attend